On this page

 How Others Perceive You

-Diplomatic and Tactful: Others perceive you as someone who chooses words carefully and considers feelings before speaking.
+Diplomatic and Tactful: People perceive you as someone who chooses words carefully and considers feelings before speaking.
 You appear skilled at delivering difficult messages gently or navigating sensitive topics without causing offense.
 This makes you a trusted confidant and advisor.

 First Impressions and Public Image